MarcinOrlowski/pyggy-expense-tracker/project/0063_partial_split_payment_tracking_PRD.md

 ## Problem Statement

 Users cannot track split payment expenses when they start using the system mid-way through an installment plan.
 Currently, split payments always begin from installment #1, forcing users to either create inaccurate records or manually track partial payment histories outside the system.
 This affects 100% of users who have existing payment plans when adopting the expense tracker.

 ## Solution Overview

 Add an `initial_installment` field to split payment expenses that allows users to specify which installment number they want to start tracking from (default 0 for installment #1).
 The system will correctly calculate remaining payments and display accurate installment numbering like "Installment 5 of 10" for partial tracking scenarios.
 This field becomes immutable after expense creation to maintain data integrity.

 ## User Stories

 1. As a user with existing payment plans, I want to specify which installment I'm starting to track from, so that my records accurately reflect my real payment progress
-2. As a user viewing expense details, I want to see clear installment numbering (e.g., "Installment 5 of 10"), so that I understand my payment position in the plan
-3. As a user managing expenses, I want the system to automatically calculate remaining payments based on my starting point, so that completion tracking works correctly
+1. As a user viewing expense details, I want to see clear installment numbering (e.g., "Installment 5 of 10"), so that I understand my payment position in the plan 1As a user managing expenses, I want the system to automatically calculate remaining payments based on my starting point, so that completion tracking works correctly

 ## Acceptance Criteria